 OBJECTIVE STRATEGY Develop a low-cost and no-cost framework for the broadband plans.
 Collaborate with the providers and representatives from ISP organizations to develop metrics Define both the high-cost and extremely high-cost thresholds to inform the use of BEAD funds.
 Analyze the threshold for ISPs to recoup construction costs and possibly set a variable threshold for high-cost and extremely high-cost areas, based on address density.
-Explore possibilities for ISPs to encourage competition and to lower costs.
-Collaborate with ISPs to understand challenges to lower costs and having competition.
+Explore possibilities for ISPs to lower costs.
+Collaborate with ISPs to understand challenges to lowering costs.
 Future-proof broadband technology Prioritize fiber-based networks, given their distinct advantages of being sustainable long-term, being "future-ready," and having lower recurring expenses relative to other technologies.
 Optimize project funds for broadband deployment.
 Develop fiber alternatives for high-cost rural areas for broadband deployment.